-24.1 Change in Plans.
+- 24.1 Change in Plans.
 To avoid undue hardship, nothing in these Regulations shall be deemed to require a change in the plans, construction or designated use of any structure for which a required building permit has been issued prior to the effective date of adoption or amendment of those Regulations provided actual construction, which is defined as the placing of construction materials in a permanent position and fastening in a permanent manner, was begun no later than 6 months after such effective date and diligently prosecuted to completion within one year following such effective date.
-Where excavation or demolition or removal of an existing building has been substantially begun preparatory to rebuilding, such activity shall be deemed actual construction provided that work shall be carried on diligently.
+Where excavation or demolition or removal of an existing building has been substantially begun preparatory to rebuilding, such activity shall be deemed actual construction provided that work shall be carried on diligently. - 24.2 Discontinuance.
+Discontinuance of the operation of a nonconforming use or the use of a nonconforming structure for a continuous period of one year shall be one circumstance, which shall be examined to determine if the nonconformity has been abandoned.1 - 24.3 Repair and Maintenance.

-24.2 Discontinuance.
-A nonconforming use, building or structure shall not terminate or be deem abandoned unless the property owner of such use, building or structure voluntarily discontinues such use, building or structure and such discontinuance is accompanied by an intent to not reestablish such use, building or structure.
-The demolition or deconstruction of a nonconforming use, building or structure shall not by itself be evidence of such property owner's intent to not reestablish such use, building or structure. ^{1,3}

-24.3 Repair and Maintenance.
 Nothing in these Regulations shall be deemed to prevent the strengthening or restoring to a safe condition of any structure or part thereof declared to be unsafe by decree of any official charged with protecting the public safety, provided that such work does not increase the nonconformity of the structure or the nonconforming use which the structure houses.
-Nothing in this Section shall be deemed to prohibit work or ordinary repair and maintenance of a nonconforming structure or a structure which houses a nonconforming use or replacement of existing materials provided that such work does not increase the nonconforming use which the structure which houses a nonconforming use or replacement of existing materials provided that such work does not increase the nonconformity of the structure or the nonconforming use which the structure houses.
-2
+Nothing in this Section shall be deemed to prohibit work or ordinary repair and maintenance of a nonconforming structure or a structure which houses a nonconforming use or replacement of existing materials provided that such work does not increase the nonconformity of the structure or the nonconforming use which the structure houses.2 - 24.4 Enlargement.

-24.4 Enlargement.
 Building and uses permitted in Section 30, Schedule A, when nonconforming, may be extended or expanded on the lot occupied by such use, subject to compliance with all other applicable Regulations and particularly the maximum lot coverage, yard and height requirements, provided no such building or use existing upon the adoption of these Regulations, and any Amendment thereto, shall be expanded by more than 25% of the nonconforming floor and/or ground area.
 The total of all such expansions shall not exceed 25%.
 Such expansion shall be by Special Permit as provided in Section 40.
-Persons seeking the Cheshire Aquifer Protection Regulations must have a valid Aquifer Protection Area Registration, and shall apply for an Aquifer Protection Area permit, or modify the Aquifer Protection Regulations.2 nonconforming use shall be moved, unless the result of any such move is to end the nonconformity.
+Persons seeking to extend or expand a nonconforming use that is listed as a regulated activity in the Cheshire Aquifer Protection Regulations must have a valid Aquifer Protection Area Registration, and shall apply for an Aquifer Protection Area permit, or modify the Aquifer Protection Area Registration in accordance with the Cheshire Aquifer Protection Regulations.

+1,2 Amendment effective June 27, 1997 at 12:01 a.m.

+3 Amendment effective May 14, 2010

+24.5 Moving.
+No nonconforming use of land shall be moved to another part of a lot or outside the lot, and no nonconforming use of a structure shall be moved or extended to any other part of the structure not expressly arranged and designed for such use at the time the use became nonconforming, and no structure containing a nonconforming use shall be moved, unless the result of any such move is to end the nonconformity.
 No nonconforming structure shall be moved unless the result of such moving is to reduce or eliminate its nonconformity.

-2 Amendment effective May 14, 2010

-24.5 Moving.
-No nonconforming use of land shall be moved to another part of a lot or outside the lot, and no nonconforming use of a structure shall be moved or extended to any other part of the structure not expressly arranged and designed for such use at the time the use became nonconforming, and no structure containing a